American Heart Association Government Relations Manager in Washington, District Of Columbia

 Essential Job Duties:

-Develop strategies and tactics to achieve policy objectives, working in collaboration with policy, grassroots and media advocacy departments.
-Manage at least one proactive legislative issue for the Association.
+Develop strategies and tactics to achieve policy objectives, working in collaboration with AHA policy, grassroots and media advocacy departments.
+Manage at least one proactive legislative or regulatory issue for the Association.

 Develop and maintain strong relationships and channels of communication with Members of Congress, Executive Branch officials and their respective staff.

-Work closely with policy department to develop fact sheets, briefing memos, talking points, testimony, report language and other materials relevant to assigned issue areas.
+Work closely with AHA policy and other departments to develop testimony, report language, appropriations requests, fact sheets, briefing memos, talking points, and other materials relevant to assigned issue areas.

 Provide relevant verbal and written updates and briefings to AHA leadership and volunteers.

 Develop strong relationships with AHA staff in other departments and monitor and report on issues relevant to their work.

 Want to help get your resume to the top?
 Take a look at the experience we require: